fumoretti/util/README.md

-# util
+# IT Infraestructure Utils

-A collection of tools and conf files for techs like docker, ansible, linux servers...
+A collection of conf and definition files for IT techs like docker, ansible, ShellScript, linux Workstations and Servers...

+A more complete README soon.
+For now, just explore this repository by yourself.